PUR2o Goes Above and Beyond

 We sent a PUR2o Alkaline Plus System to an INDEPENDENT, NJ, state certified laboratory.
 Jaime Young, Lab Director, Envirotek Laboratories, Inc., Drinking Water Testing Laboratory, purposely contaminated water by adding numerous chemical, organic and inorganic agents at extremely high levels – so high, they’re actually not found in real world scenarios.

-The contaminated water was filtered & purified through the 5-Stage PUR2o Alkaline Plus Filtration and Purification System:
+The contaminated water was filtered and purified through the 5-Stage PUR2o Alkaline Plus Filtration and Purification System:

 - Sediment Filter